Shoshie-coding/PP5-edible-aesthetics/README.md

 13. In settings.py set up debug to true only if there is a variable called development in the environment;

-4. Complete the config vars section
-5. Link Heroku and GitHub accounts together
-6. Select the Github repo that you use for the app and give it a name
-7. Click on deploy.

 ### Clone a repository using these steps:
 1. On GitHub, navigate to the main page of the repository.